 Turn It On!
 FreeTurn It On!
 Free is the ideal game for anybody who loves fiddling with technological bits and bobs.

-In this game you’re tasked with activating various black boxes of increasing complexity and mystery.
+In this game, you’re tasked with activating various black boxes of increasing complexity and mystery.

-You’ll start off with a small switchboard with only a few possible switch configurations to try, but you’ll eventually be faced with rows and rows of switches, buttons, and lights!
+You’ll start with a small switchboard with only a few possible switch configurations to try, but you’ll eventually be faced with rows and rows of switches, buttons, and lights!

 Turn It On!
 Free is available to download for free on the Google Play Store.